-- When it comes to purchasing a luxury marine craft such as a yacht, it’s important to ensure that you understand all the implications that come with it before you dive in.
+- When it comes to buying a yacht or other luxury marine craft, it’s important to ensure that you understand all the implications that come with it before you dive in.

 - Considerations such as ownership structure, taxes, insurance, and where to register your yacht are equally important.

 - It’s important to work with your trusted advisory team, particularly advisory lending professionals, to help make the right financing decisions for your specific situation.

 Whether you’re a first-time buyer or you are trading your current yacht in for a new model, the purchase of a luxury marine craft is highly personal and a major investment.
 The purchase, and any acquisition financing, should take into account a variety of factors specific to your personal situation.
 Cash flow, taxes, liquidity, and lifestyle need to be considered.
 You want to be sure that your carefully constructed wealth plan is not jeopardized by your purchase, and that you are optimizing any tax saving opportunities.

 How you plan to pay for your yacht depends on your particular circumstances.
 While purchasing outright may be appealing if you want to avoid any interest expense or new debt, there are many reasons to consider financing through your bank.
 Liquidity preservation and tax benefits are just two compelling reasons.

 A customized yacht loan structure takes into consideration a deep understanding of your personal balance sheet, your cash flow and investment plans, plus the interest rate environment.
 Interest rates and market risks are important considerations; the potential impact of a rise in interest rates and the protections to help mitigate them are important components of your financing plan.